KUWAITNET/django-admin-commands/README.rst

             def execute_command_view(self, request, object_id):
                 # This is the view that is called when the user clicks on the execute button, you can override this to
                 # customize the execution of the command, check source for information on how to do this.
                 pass

+            def get_queryset(self, request):
+                # This is the queryset that is used to filter the commands that are shown in the admin.
+                # You can override this to customize the queryset for the user
+                pass

         admin.site.unregister(ManagementCommands)